 NVIDIA's GeForce Now is now out of beta, and players have already begun using it more widely.
-However, some players might be confused as to whether or not they're able to use the service on their devices.
-Perhaps the best thing about GeForce Now is just how easy it is to use, just how many games are available on it, and how you don't necessarily need to have a high-end device in order to take advance of it.
+However, some players might be confused as to whether they can use the service on their devices.
+Perhaps the best thing about GeForce Now is just how easy it is to use, how many games are available on it, and how you don't necessarily need to have a high-end device to take advance of it.

 PC Requirements for GeForce Now